James Rose Innes: Judicial career

 Innes was involved in virtually every significant act in Cape political life during his years as a parliamentarian, and his alliance with Merriman and Sauer was a formidable one.
 Yet he was not particularly well suited to politics; he was too scrupulous and too measured in his views.
 He turned down the leadership of the opposition, he said, because his tendency to see both sides of a debate would make him a poor leader.

 But his skills and reputation as a lawyer had meanwhile grown immensely.
 He took silk in 1898.
 As a brilliant lawyer of great integrity, who had won the support of both Afrikaner and English, he was the natural choice for appointment to the bench in the former Boer colonies after the War.
 He was duly appointed Chief Justice of the Transvaal Colony in 1902 by Lord Milner soon after it came under British control.
 Innes was sad to leave politics, but never regretted his decision, and described his years on the Transvaal bench as the most rewarding of his professional life.
 After the Union of South Africa was created in 1910, Innes became a judge of the Appellate Division, and in 1914 was appointed Chief Justice of the Union.

-Innes's judgments have had a lasting and prodigious impact.
-Because of his intellectual brilliance and the timing of his tenures – immediately before and after union – he was able to lay the foundations of the South African common law.
+Innes's judgments have had a lasting impact.
+Because of the timing of his tenures – immediately before and after union – he was able to lay the foundations of the South African common law.
 He has been praised for defending Roman-Dutch principles against the too-ready invocation of English precedents and ideas.
 His lucid expositions of legal concepts continue to be regularly cited, a century later, on topics as diverse and fundamental as: the significance of pleadings, the distinction between appeal and review, directors' fiduciary duties, waiver, the grounds for judicial review, determining insolvency, the fair comment defence in defamation law, contractual interpretation, contractual terms contrary to public policy, accession of property, and the appealability of court orders.
 He is also known for his strong liberal convictions and progressivism.

 Innes retired from the bench in 1927.
 His stated reasons were his fear that his faculties might be slowly declining – though some said he was retiring "at the height of his ability and influence" – and the need, for the sake of his wife's health, to relocate to the coast.
 But it was suspected he really wanted to give his great lifelong friend and colleague of seventeen years, Sir William Henry Solomon, the opportunity to be Chief Justice.

 The five judges of the South African Appellate Division in 1923 (from left): Sir John Gilbert Kotzé, Sir William Henry Solomon, Innes (then Chief Justice), Jacob de Villiers and Sir John Wessels.